 Federal student loans are typically dischargeable if the borrower is totally and permanently disabled.
 Also, a student’s death (or a parent's death in the case of a parent PLUS loan) wipes out any outstanding amount owed on federal student loans.
 Prior to this bill, the forgiven amount counted as taxable income.

-Under the new tax law, though, if a student loan borrower becomes permanently disabled or dies, the forgiven amount is excluded from taxable income.
+Under the new tax law, though, if a student loan borrower becomes permanently disabled, the forgiven amount is excluded from taxable income.
 The law also excludes the amount of the loan forgiven in the event of death.
 These exclusions are applicable after December 31, 2017, but will not apply to discharges after December 31, 2025.

 Certain states, though, might consider forgiven student loan debt as taxable income, even if the federal government does not.